DevNetSandbox/sbx_multi_ios/cicd-3tier/README.md

 ## Known Issues

-Occasinally, a node may not boot up correctly and you will see an error similar to this
+Occasionally, a node may not boot up correctly and you will see an error similar to this

 ```